alacritty/alacritty/README.md

   on another machine which is connected to Alacritty via SSH, this issue disappears.
 Actual throughput and rendering performance are still better in Alacritty.
-- _When will Windows support be available?_ When someone has time to work on it.
-  Contributors would be welcomed :).
 - _My arrow keys don't work_.
 It sounds like you deleted some key bindings from your config file.
 Please reference the default config file to restore them.
 - _Why doesn't it support scrollback?_ Alacritty's original purpose was to